-- Describe those Anabaptist core values and beliefs that you affirm and claim as your own.
+- Describe the Anabaptist core values and beliefs that you affirm and claim as your own.

 - Describe the congregational and personal practices that you see as central to a lived faith.

-- Recipients will be enrolled as full-time students (full-time is defined as nine credit hours or more per semester plus one short-term course during Interterm or the summer).
+- Recipients will be enrolled as full-time students. ("Full-time" is defined as nine credit hours or more per semester plus one Intensive Term course.)